-West Lothian College (WLC) has achieved recognition from the Herald Higher Education Awards for Excellent Employer Engagement in Colleges as a result of their International Skills Partnership which saw a group of eight WLC students work with Mitsubishi on a project - four of which were then given the opportunity to travel to Malaysia and present the outcomes of their project.
+West Lothian College (WLC) has achieved the Herald Higher Education Award for Excellent Employer Engagement in Colleges and the Scottish Training Foundation Success in Partnership Award for its work with Mitsubishi, as part of its International Skills Partnership with Malaysia.
+The partnership saw a group of eight WLC students work with Mitsubishi on a project - four of which were then given the opportunity to travel to Malaysia and present the outcomes of their project.

-The award looked for evidence of an innovative approach to delivering employers’ workforce development needs, through forming partnerships and working with businesses to develop training processes which aid student employability, and also help develop student’s softer skills.
-This award also recognised that the project offered real-life work experience to students, experience of running ‘live’ projects as well as allowing the college to shape, track and monitor the curriculum.
+The first award looked for evidence of an innovative approach to delivering employers’ workforce development needs, through forming partnerships and working with businesses to develop training processes which aid student employability, and also help develop students’ soft skills.
+It also recognised that the project offered real-life work experience to students, experience of running ‘live’ projects as well as allowing the college to shape, track and monitor the curriculum.

 “Malaysia has helped me to look at the world with different eyes.
 After the trip, I feel more confident, and motivated to finish my studies and get a job related to engineering.
 It was a great experience to meet the Malaysian students and to visit their College.”, Dinu Sirbu (student involved in the project)